andrewkoji/Housing_Linear_Model_Project/README.md

 ## Possible categorical variables of interest:

 * `waterfront` - Whether the house is on a waterfront
-  * Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts
+  * Includes Duwamish, Elliott Bay, Puget Sound, Lake Union,Lake Washington, Lake Sammamish, other lake Data is engineered by zipcode in this study.
 * `greenbelt` - Whether the house is adjacent to a green belt
 * `nuisance` - Whether the house has traffic noise or other recorded nuisances
 * `view` - Quality of view from house